Diamond Ring Settings

 Tension Setting

 The tension setting is one of the more precarious of settings, using a combination of tiny ridges in the metal and pressure to hold the stone in place.
-Well made tension set rings will have a security bar to ensure that the diamond cannot come loose even if accidentally knocked.
+Well made tension set rings will have a hidden security bar or basket to ensure that the diamond cannot come loose even if accidentally knocked.

 The tension setting allows for alternative and avant-garde designed rings with the main diamond showcased from all angles.